-As noted earlier, applicants who progress to Stage 2 should be prepared for the possibility of a brief video interview with members of Council, to answer any questions that Council may have.
+Applicants who progress to Stage Two should be prepared for the possibility of a brief video interview with members of Council, to answer any questions that Council may have.
 If this is the case, the Marsden Fund administration will contact applicants to arrange a convenient time.
 The timeframe for this is likely to be early October.